 "Startups are selected based on their ability to produce innovative technologies that manage, mitigate, predict, or prevent conflict and promote sustainable peace."

-In its report, the BBC mapped out the connections between C5 and Kremlin-linked Russians that could form the basis of security concerns over JEDI.
+In its report, the BBC mapped out the connections between C5 and Kremlin-linked Russians that it claimed could form the basis of security concerns over JEDI.

 The broadcaster also reported that Andre Pienaar, who founded C5 in 2014 and still runs it, managed Vekselberg's investment portfolio in South Africa.

-But a spokesman for Pienaar told Newsweek he had never worked for Vekselberg or recieved any money from him.
+But a spokesman for Pienaar told Newsweek he had never worked for Vekselberg or received any money from him.

 A C5 subsidiary called C5 Razor Bidco counts Vladimir Kuznetsoz as one of its shareholders and directors, the BBC reported.
 He has close ties to Vekselberg.